Struki84/homepage/_posts/2018-02-10-Technology-brokering.md

 author: Simun Strukan
 ---

-_Technology brokering.
-It's called technology brokering._

-It has nothing to do with stock exchange, for starters.
+Technology brokering.
+It's called technology brokering, it has nothing to do with stock exchange, for starters.
 The second comment you get when mentioning Technology Brokering is, “That’s something in IT, right?”.
 It’s a good chance you came across this article because someone answered “Just google it…” , and if that’s the case you might have just read the top-hit-wikipedia article.
 You have an idea but have no clue how it works in a real company.
 In fact, when it comes to real companies, there isn’t as many of them as you would think there are.
 The most familiar companies when talking about tech brokering, are IDEO, and T. Edison’s company Menlo Park which was founded way back in the 19th century.
 So, not so much an IT thing.

-<p class="centered"><i class="icon icon-circle"></i><i class="icon icon-circle"></i><i class="icon icon-circle"></i></p>
+<p style=" text-align: center !important;"><i class="icon icon-circle"></i><i class="icon icon-circle"></i><i class="icon icon-circle"></i></p>

 ## Creativity run amok!